What we offer

 Group Work Programme

 If you wish, while accessing our support services, you may be invited to participate in our group work programmes.
-Group work have been proven to be extremely beneficial to women in their roads to recovery, with many utilising the experiences of their peers as a tool for understanding the abuse they have suffered.
+Group work has been proven to be extremely beneficial to women in their roads to recovery, with many utilising the experiences of their peers as a tool for understanding the abuse they have suffered.

 The group work programmes we are currently running include: